Andrei1412/FWT_synthetic_test/README.md

 For all sources:
 v) Sum and precondition the kernels for all sources using taper matrices to get the gradients for Vs and Vp.
 Smoothen (using Gausian filter) and constrain the gradients.
-  - Save the gradients for the current iterations.
+  - Save the gradients for the current iterations to Kernels/Iters/iter1/Dump.
   - Load the gradients for the previous iteration if  conjugate gradient method is applied.

 vi) Calculate the optimal step length for model updating by call in Step_length_3D_pad2 function in the Master python script:
-  - if the optimal step length exists, update and save the model for the current iteration.
+  - if the optimal step length exists, update and save the model to Kernels/Iters/iter1/Dump for the current iteration.
   - if the optimal step length does not exit, terminate the iteration process or start the current iteration again with higher frequency data.